-Tutorial: Azure Active Directory integration with Slack
+Tutorial: Azure Active Directory single sign-on (SSO) integration with Slack

-- You can manage your accounts in one central location - the Azure portal
+- Manage your accounts in one central location - the Azure portal.

-To configure Azure AD integration with Slack, you need the following items:
+To get started, you need the following items:

-- A Slack single sign-on enabled subscription
+- Slack single sign-on (SSO) enabled subscription.

-In this tutorial, you test Azure AD single sign-on in a test environment.
-The scenario outlined in this tutorial consists of two main building blocks:
+In this tutorial, you configure and test Azure AD SSO in a test environment.

 Adding Slack from the gallery